 Anadarko Petroleum Corp.
-(APC), the second- largest independent U.S. oil and natural-gas producer by market value, said attempts to reach a settlement in a $25 billion lawsuit brought against its Kerr-McGee Corp. unit by the U.S. and creditors of Tronox Inc. have reached an “impasse.”
+(APC:US), the second- largest independent U.S. oil and natural-gas producer by market value, said attempts to reach a settlement in a $25 billion lawsuit brought against its Kerr-McGee Corp. unit by the U.S. and creditors of Tronox Inc. have reached an “impasse.”

 Anadarko said the “reasonable range” of a potential loss in the case is zero to $1.4 billion, according to a regulatory filing by The Woodlands, Texas-based company today.
 Anadarko sees the possibility of settling as “remote,” with litigation the likely form of resolution, it said.

 The low end of the company’s range is based on a view that it “will more likely than not prevail” in the case, Anadarko said.
 The high end comes from the amount Anadarko estimates Kerr-McGee received at the time Tronox was spun off, or about $985 million plus interest, according to the filing.

 Anadarko also said $525 million in previous charges accrued for a possible settlement has been reversed.
 The company said the charge no longer applies because it no longer seems “probable” the parties would reach a settlement.
 The company said it’s still “confident in the merits of its position” in the case.

 The lawsuit is over environmental claims and tort claims related to Tronox’s 2005 spinoff from Kerr-McGee, which was later acquired by Anadarko.